KipJiang/hugo-theme-diary/README.md

 - [x] Add some common Font Awesome icons to sidebar.

-- [ ] 4.
-Add navigators for social links.
-Enable some social links, eg. facebook, twitter, etc.

-- [ ] 5.
-Enable `leancloud-visitor` in comments partial.
-Move the `enablevaline` to `params.valine` in configuration.
+- [x] Enable the visitor counter `leancloud-visitor` of valine and move the `enablevaline` to `params.valine` in configuration.

-- [ ] 6.
-Enable `disableHome` parameter in `FrontMatter`.
+- [ ] Enable `disableHome` parameter in `FrontMatter`.

-- [ ] 7.
-Change the style of ToC, but uncompleted.
+- [ ] Change the style of ToC.

-- [ ] 8.
-Split the layout of categories and tags, show statistics of each tag.
+- [ ] Split the layout of categories and tags, show statistics of each tag.

-- [ ] 9.
-Change the style of footer and navigator title.
+- [ ] Change the style of footer and navigator title.

-- [ ] 10.
-Move the tags to bottom of a post.
+- [ ] Move the tags info  to the bottom of a post.

-- [ ] 11.
-Change the `underline` to `dashed`.
+- [ ] Change the hover `underline` to `dashed`.

-- [ ] 12.
-Change the color of hyperlink in post to red.
+- [ ] Change the color of hyperlink in post to red.

-- [ ] 13.
-New archive page.
+- [ ] New archive page.
 Reference page: https://byvoid.com/zhs/blog/archive/.

 # hugo-theme-diary
 ![](https://img.shields.io/badge/license-MIT-blue.svg)